 Trans Bhutan Trail

-  - Bhutan’s borders are re-opening on 23rd September, welcoming travellers to

-  visit without quarantine for the first time in over two years
+- Bhutan’s borders have re-opened today, 23 September, welcoming travellers to visit without quarantine for the first time in over two years

-  - The restoration of the Trail involved the rebuilding of 18 major bridges,

-  10,000 stairs and 250 miles of pathway
+- The restoration of the Trail – the vision of His Majesty, the King of Bhutan – involved the rebuilding of 18 major bridges, 10,000 stairs and 250 miles of pathway

-  - Trail to support education, cultural and spiritual enrichment, plus
+- Trail to support education, cultural and spiritual enrichment, plus experiential travel

-  experiential travel

 - Commitment to plant one tree for each trail member and each international visitor

 - Set to be one of the greatest trekking, mountain biking and trail running routes in the world

 - Travellers can soon set off on a once-in-a-lifetime adventure that will provide a positive impact on The Kingdom of Bhutan, ethical and sustainable engagement with local communities and true immersion into the unique culture of this magnificent country